emptylambda/BLT/README.md

 <!-- Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/emptylambda/BLT/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file. -->

 ### What is BLT?
-- BLT is a tool: it feeds on programs written in Boogie IVL (core subset of the entire language, we are working toward supporting the full language) and outputs first-order conjectures in TPTP syntax.
+- BLT is a tool: it feeds on programs written in [Boogie IVL](https://www.microsoft.com/en-us/research/project/boogie-an-intermediate-verification-language/) (core subset of the entire language, we are working toward supporting the full language) and outputs first-order logic conjectures in [TPTP](http://www.cs.miami.edu/~tptp/) syntax; the TPTP standard, similar to existing Boogie target language SMTLib, is a widely accepted language standard for theorem provers.
+However, unlike SMTLib, TPTP is not geared toward the SMT solvers but general automated theoerem provers (ATP).
+In BLT's usage case, we are currently targeting one specific ATP due to its recent improvements: [Vampire](http://www.vprover.org/).
-- BLT is a translation scheme: TBD
+- BLT is a translation scheme: to appear!
 - BLT is a papper: to appear!

 ### Contact
 Does BLT suit your interest?
 Or do you wish to use BLT for other research?
 Please feel free drop me a mail anytime!
+Are you interested in other formal methods or program verification? check out our FM @Chalmers.